Links on Android Authority may earn us a commission. Learn more.

 - The deletion process is similar for Detected Sounds, like smoke alarms and broken glass.
 You won’t see anything here if you don’t have Alexa Guard or sound-based routines enabled.

 - Deleting Smart Home Device History involves an extra step.
 Tap Manage my smart home data, scroll down on the following page, and tap One-time deletion of all history.

 How to use Alexa as a night light

 Echo speakers and displays don’t make for ideal night lights — an Echo Glow is better for that — but as a kludge, there are two ways they can illuminate dark rooms.

-- If you have an audio-only device like an Echo Dot, you can enable Voice Arcade’s free Night Light skill.
-If you then say “Alexa, open Night Light,” the light on the speaker you talk to will pulse with a faint glow.
-You can’t change the light’s color, or play simultaneous sounds or music.
+- You can enable Voice Arcade’s free Night Light skill if you have an audio-only device like an Echo Dot.
+If you say “Alexa, open Night Light,” the light on the speaker you talk to will pulse with a faint glow.
+You can’t change the light’s color or play simultaneous sounds or music.
 To stop Night Light say “Alexa, stop,” or else start the skill with “Alexa, open Night Light for __,” where the blank is a set length of time.

 - The screen on an Echo Show can be bright, but normally it dims sharply at night to avoid disruption.
 You can get around this by disabling Adaptive Brightness, found in the Display section of a Show’s Settings menu.
 Swipe down from the top of the touchscreen to make the Settings icon appear.

 Resetting an Echo is ultimately necessary, whether because you’re giving a speaker away or trying a last-ditch troubleshooting measure.
 How to do this varies from model to model.